chpi7/GCodeSimplifyer/README.md

 Function 2: Remove duplicates

+Planned update: Improve Remove Decimal function to not only remove the numbers after the decimal point but to round the numbers and get rid of the decimals that way.

 I made this software for my DIY Plotter which only uses whole numbers and making this programm was the fastest way to achieve a clean set of instructions for my machine.